 Naming the Constants

-The constants names in C# follow the PascalCase rule according to the Microsoft’s official C# coding convention.
-If the constant is composed of several words, each new word after the first one begins with a capital letter.
+The naming of constants in C# follow the PascalCase rule in line with Microsoft’s official C# coding convention.
+If the constant is composed of several words, then each word begins with a capital letter.
 Here are some examples of correctly named constants: